hth313/OS4/doc/shells.rst

 The most fundamental shell type is the *application shell*.
 They live near the top of the shell stack.
-Only the topmost application shell on the stack is consulted for interpreting the keyboard and the display behavior.
-Any application shell below the top one are ignored, but are kept to preserve the ordering to allow the user go "back" to a previous application when leaving the currently active one.
+Only the topmost application shell on the stack is consulted when interpreting the keyboard and the display behavior.
+Any application shell below the top one is ignored, but are kept to preserve the ordering to allow the user go "back" to a previous application when leaving the currently active one.